 To make the comparison case-sensitive, select the Match case check box.

 To include the line break characters in the comparison, select the Match end-of-line characters check box.

 Before comparing, the application sequentially attempts to read the files in UTF-8, UTF-16, and ANSI encodings.
 If the files can be read and do not contain 0 when read in ANSI encoding, the application compares them as text documents.
 If the read attempts are not successful (or 0 is encountered in ANSI encoding), the application compares them as binary data.

-Once the files are compared, the application displays the list of differences.
+Once the files are compared, the application displays a list of differences.
 The compared texts are displayed side by side.
-Added, modified, or deleted strings are highlighted with different colors.
+Added, modified, or deleted strings are highlighted in different colors.
 The window contains a toolbar with the standard 1C:Enterprise text editor search and bookmark buttons, and also two buttons that are specific to this window.